-The Ultimate Parent has indicated its intention to provide such support as may be necessary to allow the Group and the Company to continue as a going concern for the foreseeable future.
+The Ultimate Parent has indicated its intention to provide such support as may be necessary to allow the Group to continue as a going concern for the foreseeable future.
 In particular, the Ultimate Parent does not intend to seek or cause the repayment of amounts due from the Group to other members of the Ultimate Parent Group.

 The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
-These Forecasts take into consideration the expected continuing adverse economic impact of the COVID-19 pandemic.
-The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of the COVID-19 pandemic and have considered the impact this would have on the Forecasts.
-The Forecasts indicate that, taking account of reasonably possible downsides, the Group and the Company will have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period.
-In the severe but plausible downside scenario, the Forecasts indicate that the Group and the Company will have sufficient funds, by utilising both the bank facilities and the Ultimate Parent support, to meet its liabilities as they fall due for that period.
+These Forecasts take into consideration the expected continuing impact of very high European energy prices and assume that the uncommitted working capital facility will continue to be available throughout.
+The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of further increases in energy prices and other input costs and have considered the impact this would have on the Forecasts.
+The Forecasts indicate that, taking account of reasonably possible downsides, the Group will have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period.
+In the severe but plausible downside scenario, taking account of the scenario where the working capital facility does not continue to be available, the directors consider that the Group will have sufficient funds, by utilising both the other bank facilities and the Ultimate Parent support, to meet its liabilities as they fall due for that period.